And there will be over 6,000 profit-making

 At Logical Approach we have been handicapping major league baseball for over

 30 years with a solid record of success.
-Although the game itself has remained essentially
+Although the structure of the game itself

 has changed dramatically.
 As with all sports, baseball is very streaky.
 But it is